 Gunshot injuries often require imaging assessment, and this evaluation has both clinical relevance (assessment of organ damage, surgical planning and prognostication), and often also forensic implications.

 Some understanding of the factors that influence wounding capacity and pattern of injury may help the imaging assessment.
-The main contributing factors are the type of firearm, projectile characteristics and the inherent characteristics of the wounded tissues.
+The main contributing factors are the type of firearm and projectile characteristics, and the inherent characteristics of the wounded tissues.

 There are five major gun shot injuries of the head 8:

 - penetrating: entry wound with no exit would

 - perforating: entry and exit wound with tract through the brain parenchyma

 - tangential: strikes the head obliquely without penetrating the brain parenchyma but may result in scalp injury, skull fractures or parenchymal contusions